 Normal Weight Obesity (NWO) can be misleading because people with this condition may not appear overweight, but they can still be at risk for various health problems associated with excess body fat.

-• Sedentary lifestyle
+- Sedentary lifestyle

-• Poor diet
+- Poor quality diet

-• Lack of exercise
+- Lack of exercise

-• Genetic predisposition
+- Genetic predisposition

 Alex had elevated blood pressure, high triglycerides, and impaired glucose metabolism.
 He experienced mood swings, irritability, and chronic fatigue.
 He also had bloating and irregular bowel movements due to his poor dietary choices.

-• Even in people with a normal BMI, excess body fat can raise the risk of cardiovascular disease and contribute to illnesses like high blood pressure and high cholesterol.
+- Even in people with a normal BMI, excess body fat can raise the risk of cardiovascular disease and contribute to illnesses like high blood pressure, and high cholesterol.

-• People who are normal weight and have a high body fat percentage may be at risk for metabolic syndrome and insulin resistance, both of which can result in type 2 diabetes.
+- People who are normal weight and have a high body fat percentage may be at risk for metabolic syndrome and insulin resistance, both of which can result in type 2 diabetes.

-• Chronic inflammation, which is associated with several chronic diseases including cancer and autoimmune illnesses, can be brought on by excess body fat.
+- Chronic inflammation, which is associated with several chronic diseases including cancer and autoimmune illnesses, can be brought on by excess body fat.

-• Lack of physical activity and muscle mass can contribute to decreased bone density and physical function, which may increase the risk of fractures, osteoporosis, and quality of life.
+- Lack of physical activity and muscle mass can contribute to decreased bone density and physical function, which may increase the risk of fractures, osteoporosis, and quality of life.

-Dietary choices for Normal Weight Obesity
+Dietary choices for Normal Weight Obesity (NWO)

-Points to be focussed by Alex:
+Points to focus on for Alex:

-• Include lean sources of protein to support muscle growth and repair.
+- Include lean sources of protein to support muscle growth and repair.
 Protein sources include chicken, fish, tofu, legumes, and low-fat dairy products.

-• Consume plenty of high-fibre foods like fruits, vegetables, whole grains, and legumes.
+- Consume plenty of high-fibre foods like fruits, vegetables, whole grains, and legumes.
 Fibre aids digestion, reduces bloating, and promotes feelings of fullness.

-• Combine a balanced diet with a regular exercise routine, including strength training, to build lean muscle mass and improve metabolism.
+- Combine a balanced diet with a regular exercise routine, including strength training, to build lean muscle mass and improve metabolism.

 Conclusion

 The rise in obesity has led to a focus on Body Mass Index (BMI), but it may not fully capture the full spectrum of health risks.
 Normal Weight Obesity (NWO) is a scenario where individuals with a seemingly normal BMI exhibit higher body fat percentages, often undetected due to reliance on traditional measures.
 NWO can contribute to elevated health risks, including cardiovascular diseases, metabolic syndrome, insulin resistance, and chronic inflammation.
-Recognizing NWO as a potential health concern requires a more comprehensive approach to assessment beyond BMI.
-Lifestyle modifications, such as dietary improvements and regular exercise, can mitigate the impact of excess body fat on metabolic health, mood disorders, and overall well-being.
+Recognising NWO as a potential health concern requires a more comprehensive approach to assessment beyond BMI.
+Lifestyle modifications, such as dietary modification and regular exercise, can mitigate the negative impact of excess body fat on metabolic health, mood disorders, and overall well-being.

 Kripa & Priyanka,